envytools/envytools/docs/hw/pciid.rst

 ====

 The BR04 aka NF200 is a PCI-Express switch with 4 downstream 16x ports.
-It's used on NV50 and NVC0 generation dual-GPU cards, as well as some SLI-capable motherboards.
+It's used on Tesla and Fermi generation dual-GPU cards, as well as some SLI-capable motherboards.

 ========== ========================================================